<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Before we examine the frameworks, let’s examine how we as a community got to this point - where compliance teams are inundated with a host of standards they must meet.
 The answer lies in the driving principles for standards in the first place.

 The financial services industry has been leading the charge on cybersecurity since the creation of the Chief Information Security Officer (CISO) title in the late 1980s.
-As organizations began to operate online more and more, the banks and other organizations had to ensure that this new frontier was secure from cyber threats and data breaches.
+As organizations began to operate online more and more, banks and other organizations had to ensure that this new frontier was secure from cyber threats and data breaches.
 Governments and regulatory bodies became involved as the internet became ingrained in society and culture to protect their constituents, and the first regulations around cybersecurity compliance were born.
 This process was repeated as more countries came online and as financial services institutions began to expand into new services - sometimes entering a new space that had its own regulations and standards.

 Each time these new standards were created, they were not written to be transferable.
-Meaning, cybersecurity regulations were not written such that large organizations operating in countries and industries could recognize a similar language across regulations and standards.
+Meaning, that cyber security regulations were not written such that large organizations operating in countries and industries could recognize a similar language across regulations and standards.
 For smaller financial services companies, this was never an issue as they may be responsible for meeting one, two, or at the most, three regulations.
 However, for a global institution, the host of regulations and internal controls that they must comply with is a harrowing concept for even the most robust compliance team.
 The result is an amalgam of many regulations, all with the intent of meeting basic security standards, and yet all with varying language.

 The Solution to the Plethora of Standards: Harmonization